-To make it worse, the men had to buy back their wives with their live stocks after they had met their quota.
+To make it worse, the men would have to buy back their wives with their live stocks after they had met their quota.

-On a particular occasion, a soldier was asked to raid a town who had not met their quota.
+On a particular occasion, a soldier was asked to raid a town that had not met its quota.
 His commander gave him strict orders to decimate the town and make an example of them.

 He gave an account saying that: “He ordered us to cut off the heads of the men and hang them on the village palisades, also their sexual members,” the soldier said, “and to hang the women and children on the palisade in the form of a cross.”

-This was how wicked the Europeans were during their time in Congo.
+This was how wicked the Europeans were during their time in Kongo.

 The Intervention by The International Community

-The pieces of evidence presented by America missionary G.W.
-Williams, and by writers such as Mark Twain and Joseph Conrad, were instrumental in the prosecution of the King Leopold II’s atrocities in the Congo.
+The pieces of evidence presented by American missionary G.W.
+Williams, and by writers such as Mark Twain and Joseph Conrad, were instrumental in the prosecution of King Leopold II’s atrocities in the Congo.